ITRS-Group/cordial/tools/geneos/internal/component/gateway/README.md

   The port range is defined in the top-level configuration as `gateway::ports` and defaults to `7038-7039,7100-`.
 You can change this using `geneos config set gateway::ports="..."`.
 See the `geneos config` command for more details.

-* `insecureport` (Default: Unset)

-  An optional additional port to listen on for non-TLS connections.
-This allows the Gateway to support both TLS and non-TLS connections at the same time.

-* `tls`

-  * `tls::certificate` (Default: `${config:home}/gateway.pem`)
-  * `tls::privatekey` (Default: `${config:home}/gateway.key`)
-  * `tls::verify` (Default: `false`)
-  * `tls::ca-bundle` (Default: `${GENEOS_HOME}/tls/ca-bundle.pem`)
-  * `tls::minimumversion` (Default: `1.2`)

-  These parameters control TLS for Gateway connections.
-If `tls::certificate` and `tls::privatekey` are set then TLS is enabled and the Gateway is started with the appropriate options.
-The default is to have TLS enabled with the certificate and private key files in the instance home directory.
-If `tls::verify` is set to `true` then the Gateway will verify the remote endpoints it connects to, using the trusted roots in `tls::ca-bundle`.

-  If `tls::verify` is set to `true` but the `tls::ca-bundle` file does not exist then the verification chain is set to an appropriate system default, which is seleected from a list of defaults for typical Linux systems.

-  Deprecated parameters for TLS are also supported for backwards compatibility but should not be used in new configurations.
-If you are upgrading from an older version of `cordial` there is a `geneos tls migrate` command to help you.
-These deprecated parameters are:

-  * `certificate`
-  * `privatekey`
-  * `certchain`
-  * `use-chain`

 * `autostart` (Default: `true`)

   Gateway instances are set to be started with the default `geneos start` command.
 Setting `autostart` to false is different to using `geneos disable` to stop an instance from running.
 This can be used for instances that only need to be run occasionally or manually, for example a load monitoring Gateway instance.
 To start a Gateway that has `autostart` set to false you must give both the type and the name to the `geneos start` command, for example `geneos start gateway example2`.